Message from the Chief

 ——————————————Stay Connected with Social Media ——————————————

-#traffic Due to a vehicle crash, the intersection of Lake Mary Blvd and 17-92 is closed.
-Avoid the area.
-Take alternate routes. https://t.co/58Nqe8yJbMRead More
+#traffic Due to a vehicle crash, southbound 17-92 at County Home Rd is closed.
+Take alternate routes and avoid the area. https://t.co/wl2SRPoYz6Read More

 The Sanford Police Department was accredited through the Commission for Florida Law Enforcement Accreditation during September 2021.